mattvh89/Apple1/README.md

 The apple 1 starts with the screen buffer full of random values.

 F1 - to clear the screen
-F2 - to reset the emulation
+F2 - to reset the emulation (you might have to hold this down)

 You should see a \ and the cursor (@) should drop down.